RAP guidance

 1:1 support

-Please note that it is not always possible to give an individual alternative assessment, so you should discuss with your Wellbeing Officer who can liaise with relevant staff to identify an alternative assessment as appropriate.
-Please note that group work or presentation adjustments are not put in place automatically, you should contact your Wellbeing Officer or Module Lead accordingly, well in advance of the assessment, ideally at the start of the semester, to discuss whether you require it to be implemented.
+Unfortunately, it is not always possible to give an individual alternative assessment, so you should discuss with your Wellbeing Officer who can liaise with relevant staff to identify if an alternative assessment is appropriate.
+Please note that group work or presentation adjustments are not put in place automatically; you should contact your Wellbeing Officer or Module Lead accordingly, well in advance of the assessment, ideally at the start of the semester, to discuss whether you require it to be implemented.

 You may also benefit from contacting relevant teaching staff to alert them to your absence and using their office hours to support catching up on the missed work.
 This will help prevent you from falling behind with your learning.

-Please note that if your attendance reaches a level significantly below the diligence threshold, you will also be asked to attend a meeting with your school to discuss this and whether additional support is required.
-Students with RAPs are not exempt from diligence processes.
+Please note that if your attendance reaches a level significantly below the academic engagement threshold, you will be sent further information about support and the importance of engaging in order to get the most from your studies.
+You may also be asked to attend a meeting with your school to discuss this further.
+Students with RAPs are not exempt from the Academic Engagement process.

 Permission to record lectures